 In the extreme, at the pole, Q2 is a quadrilateral whose degenerate upper edge is a point.
 When divided into triangles, geometrically, one triangle covers no pixels, so its corresponding texture is ignored.

 texture discontinuity has been of concern since the

 late 1970s.
 In 2004, Hormann and Tarini proposed

 barycentric coordinates to produce a bilinear interpolation of

-Their method can be implemented with an OpenGL geometry shader, below.
+Their method can be implemented with the following OpenGL geometry shader.
 With GL_LINES_ADJACENCY as the first argument to glDrawArrays or glDrawElements, four vertices from the vertex shader are sent to the geometry shader as an array, for each quad (the geometry shader does not accept GL_QUADS as an input primitive, but GL_LINES_ADJACENCY achieves the same result).

 perspective space coordinates of the vertices (gpos0-3), and the